na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Rolling back in on the B-Plot, and we're at Ise Grand Shrine with the Japanese again - Amaterasu and Tsukuyomi having yet another squabble.
-   Ama2 is now Tsuuyomi's equal in Worshippower, with the EXP rest of the Pantheon lent her *(all of them honestly trusting her)*, thus is the only one left able to challenge and try to stop Tsukuyomi's ~~rampage~~ spergrage.
+   Ama2 is now Tsukuyomi's equal in Worshippower now she has the EXP rest of the Pantheon lent her *(all of them honestly trusting her)*, and thus is the only one left able to challenge and try to stop Tsukuyomi's ~~rampage~~ spergrage.
 Ama2 is still trying to be a working woman who is trying to keep her ~~corporation~~ Pantheon together, Tsukuyomi is still being an egotistical autist chunni; they have a fight for who's going to lead honorabu Nippon.

    *I've gone to the liberty of stitching the entire fight together for you, as it disjointedly takes place over two cinematics otherwise.
 Only thing to note is that it's just off-location - they're supposed to be indoors inside a traditional Japanese Shine-hall, not a coolness-factor endless lake.
 Does look cool though.*

-   *Here's ya link to the stitched cinematic:*
+   *Here's ya link to the stitched cinematic: [Here]() *

 -> ![Tsuku vs Ama Concept](https://files.catbox.moe/lhe3ia.jpg) <-